top of page

 Why Overdoing It Can Be an Issue

 Because vitamin D is fat-soluble, it can build up over time.
-If calcium rises too high, it can contribute to issues like kidney strain, and it can cause symptoms that feel vague at first and then get more noticeable.
+If calcium rises too high, it can contribute to issues like kidney strain.
+It can also cause symptoms that feel vague at first and then become more noticeable.

 Possible Signs You’re Taking Too Much